 Pinnacles National Park also has a drive-in campground for those who’d like to spend more than a day, but it is only accessible from the eastern entrance.
 The campground offers tent and group camping, along with RV sites, most of which have electrical hookups and share community tables and barbecue pits.
 All sites are by reservation only.

-The east entrance of Pinnacles National Park is open 24 hours a day, seven days a week and a modest per vehicle entrance fee is collected year round.
+The east entrance of Pinnacles National Park is open 24 hours a day, seven days a week and a modest per vehicle entrance fee are collected year round.

 When driving to Pinnacles National Park, please keep in mind that there is no road that connects the east and west entrances of the park.